tlswg/draft-ietf-tls-esni/draft-ietf-tls-esni.md

 server.
 If the client is unable to select an appropriate group or suite it SHOULD ignore that ESNIKeys value and MAY attempt to use another value provided by the server (recall that servers might provide multiple ESNIKeys in response to a ESNI TXT query).
 The client MUST NOT send
 encrypted SNI using groups or cipher suites not advertised by the server.

+When offering an encrypted SNI, the client MUST NOT offer to resume any previous sessions that were established without an encrypted SNI.

 Let Z be the DH shared secret derived from a key share in ESNIKeys and the corresponding client share in ClientEncryptedSNI.key_share.
 The SNI encryption key is